Skip to main content

 What should I do if I’m being abused?

-First, know that the abuse you are experiencing or have experienced is not your fault.
-No one ever deserves to experience abuse, and it's important that you are in control of how you decide to move forward.
+First, know that the harm you are experiencing or have experienced is not your fault.
+No one ever deserves to experience harm, and it’s important that you are in control of how you decide to move forward.

 Many survivors find it helpful to talk about the experience with a trusted friend, professional, or other support person.
 There are confidential resources available in the community and at NKU to provide that support.

-If you have concerns for your safety, you may want to talk to NVP staff to make a safety plan.
-A safety plan includes steps you can take or people you can work with to help ensure your physical and emotional safety.
+If you have concerns for your safety, you may want to talk to staff at NVP to make a safety plan.
+A safety plan is a plan of steps you can take or people you can work with to help ensure your physical and emotional safety.

-You can speak with an advocate who is knowledgeable about interpersonal violence and has experience working with the LGBTQ community.
+You can speak with an advocate who is knowledgeable about interpersonal violence and has experience working with the LGBTQA+ community.

 How can I help my friend or partner?